 For the public sector pension schemes, HM Treasury had already launched a consultation on the issues surrounding GMP equality and increases in GMP's, and have stated since the judgement that "public sector schemes already have a method to equalise guaranteed minimum pension benefits, which is why we will not have to change our method as a result of this judgement".
-The clear implication is that the Government) who have overall power to determine benefits provision) believe the judgement itself will not affect benefits.
-Therefore, the natural conclusion for the main public service pension schemes, including the Local Government Pension Scheme, is that it is not appropriate for any provision to be included for the effect of the Lloyds Bank judgement, at least at the present time.
-Our Actuary (Mercer) have made no allowance specifically for GMP equalisation in the accounting liabilities and this is consistent with previous accounting disclosures (and the most recent valuation, which holds no explicit reserve for GMP equalisation).
+The clear implication is that the Government (who have overall power to determine benefits provision) believe the judgement itself will not affect benefits.
+Therefore, it is not appropriate for any provision to be included at the present time.
+The Actuary has therefore not made any allowance for GMP equalisation, consistent with previous years and the most recent valuation.